biteworks/biteworks/README.md

 ### About
 I'm Tobias aka Biteworks.
 I am developing web apps, websites and simple desktop apps in my spare time.

-Technologies I am currently using are
+Technologies I am currently using are:
 * PHP
 * JS (VanillaJS, React and VueSJ)
+* Python (mostly to automate or in Blender)
 * C#/WPF
-* Python (e.g. in Blender)
+* Bash

 I have a design background and work during the day in 3D visualization.
 Clear design and usability are important for me.
 Technology should not be a barrier and should not be used as an end in itself.